-The Office of Veteran Student Affairs at Cincinnati State offers assistance to veterans, eligible dependents, and selected reservists who wish to initiate, continue, or resume using their VA educational benefits
+The Office of Veteran Student Affairs at Cincinnati State offers assistance to veterans, eligible dependents, and selected reservists who wish to initiate, continue, or resume using their VA educational benefits.

-The office provides benefit counseling, assistance with filing claims to the Department of Veterans Affairs, admission advising, and referrals to other support services on campus and to various community agencies.
+The office provides benefit counseling, assistance with filing claims to the Department of Veterans Affairs, admission advising, and referrals to other support services on campus and in various community agencies.
 The office also monitors student degree plans and graduation progress.
-Information sessions are held weekly.

 The State Approving Agency for Veterans Training has approved Cincinnati State for the education and training of veterans and all their dependents under all existing public laws.

-Inquiries concerning eligibility should be directed to the Coordinator of Veteran Student Affairs in Main Building Room 135 (Clifton Campus), or call (513) 569-1543.
+For more information, contact the Veteran Student Affairs Office in Main Building Room 135 (Clifton Campus), or call (513) 569-1543.